noodlio/recommender-docs/like-subjects.md

 /like/subject
 ```

-When sending the request, include in the **body** at least the following properties:
+When sending the request, include the following properties in the **body**:

 ```
 {